· 25 February 2020 ·

 - God’s elected, Truth’s beloved, Heaven’s affected, Do approve

 God’s elected?
 Whose bright idea was this?
-Even if its intent was to highlight Essex’s Protestant bona fides, God’s elected monarch wasn’t going to see it that way.
+Even if the phrase’s intent was to highlight Essex’s Protestant bona fides, God’s elected monarch wasn’t going to see it that way.
 I wondered at the time whether this might have been a Cecilian plant, but now I don’t think it was.
-Essex needed no assistance with foot-shooting.
+Essex needed no assistance in the foot-shooting department.

 All this aggrandisement did Essex far more harm than good.
-Out-egoing the sovereign is not sound strategy.
-Young or old, Elizabeth suffered no competition for hearts, minds, authority, or attention.
+Out-egoing an annointed sovereign is rarely sound strategy.
+At no time in her long reign did Elizabeth tolerate competition for hearts, minds, authority, or attention.
 I will have here but one mistress and no master (again from Naunton) was the reality the stepfather came to understand, but the stepson never did.

 Another reality not understood: mustered-out veterans and cheering crowds at Accession Day pageants were not going to help Essex achieve his goals, whatever those may have been.
 I illustrate this point with a cinematic correction.
-The 2011 film Anonymous gave me the opposite view, an epiphany that playgoers could be incited to action by drama, then put into harness to help pull Cecil down.
-My non-factual involvement in Essex’s plotting served the film’s story (more about this below), but had I been there I’d have known not to expect anything useful from that crowd.
-A play can certainly arouse, but a London mob was a skittish creature without puissance, good only for sound and fury this side of regicide.
+The 2011 film Anonymous gave me the opposite view, that playgoers could be incited to action by drama, then put into harness to pull Robert Cecil down.
+My fictional involvement in Essex’s plotting served the film’s story (more about this below), but my non-fictional self would have known not to expect anything useful from that crowd.
+A play can certainly arouse, but a London mob was a skittish creature without puissance, good for little but sound and fury.
 Monarchy was not democracy, and popularity was not power.
 When real-world push came to shove on February 8th 1601, the sheriff and all his brethren did not pour out.
-Essex collapsed, impotent against the hard power held firmly in the hand of his adversary.
+Essex collapsed, impotent against the hard force held firmly in the hand of his adversary.

 Films have budgets, scaffolds are expensive.